 We think one of the main expectations of the Conceptual Framework project was to make progress regarding the distinction between liabilities and equity.
-By moving any further discussion on this issue to a separate research project, the IASB has not made substantial progress or achieved clarification on an issue that has been the cause of fundamental concerns in practice.
-We therefore share the concerns by Lloyd/Finnegan expressed in the Alternative Views to the ED.
-In addition, we refer to our responses on Question 18 for further research regarding the concept of wealth transfers as was proposed in the Discussion Paper.
+By moving any further discussion on this issue into a separate research project, the IASB has not made substantial progress or achieved clarification on an issue that has been the cause of fundamental concerns in practice.
+We therefore share the concerns by Llyod/Finnegan expressed in the Alternative Views to the ED.